scitedotai/scite-zotero-plugin/README.md

 ## Release

-We use this plugin: https://github.com/retorquere/zotero-plugin-webpack
+We use this package: https://github.com/retorquere/zotero-plugin-webpack

 NOTES: (temporary workaround due to its implementation)
 - If you make changes, do NOT run `npm version` before your pull request gets merged